NEMO-consortium/3_GYRE_PISCES_eddy/docs/tutorial-3.md

 # Analysing results from your gyre experiments

-In this page, we show some results to compare our the eddy parameterisations can alter the gyre simulations.
+In this page, we show some results to compare how the eddy parameterisations can alter the gyre simulations.
-All the plots showed in this page have been generated using a python jupyter notebook (available in the _scripts_ folder of this repository).
+All the plots shown on this page have been generated using a python jupyter notebook (available in the _scripts_ folder of this repository).
 To run it without trouble, you will probably need to install a suite of python libraries.
 We thus provide a **requirements.txt** file in the _scripts_ folder.